Avoid the 1337x.to untrusted torrent website

 What is the 1337x[.]to site?

-1337x[.]to is an untrustworthy Peer-to-Peer sharing website, enabling users to share various files (e.g. software, audio, video, etc.).
+1337x[.]to is an untrusted Peer-to-Peer sharing website, which supposedly enables users to share various files (e.g. software, audio, video, etc.).
 The content is downloaded using magnet links and/or torrent files.
-The material shared on such sites often infringers copyright laws and is commonly used to proliferate malware (e.g. disguised as or bundled with ordinary content).
-1337x[.]to uses rogue advertising networks, hence visitors to it can be redirected to a variety of untrustworthy and malicious webpages.
-Therefore, it is advised against visiting/using it.
+The material shared on such websites often infringes copyright laws and is commonly used to proliferate malware (e.g. disguised as or bundled with normal content).

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|